 Although college is by no means the only path to a lucrative career, certain college degrees undeniably do help their owners to scale the ladder and the U.S. Bureau of Labor Statistics reports that those with a bachelor’s degree typically earn 80% more than those who left school with just a high school diploma.
 So whether you’re nearing college-age or are considering revisiting college to further your career, here are 10 of the best college degrees if money and career profitability are on your mind.

 A law degree, even from USC, one of the top 10 law schools in the US, doesn’t necessarily mean that you need to pursue a career in Law, though that career in itself is very profitable.
-Law graduates also tend to do very well in fields such as business, journalism, and politics with both Barak Obama and Bill Clinton just two of the U.S Presidents to have graduated with law degrees.
-Whether you decide to go into the Law or to pursue a different path, Law is considered to be one of the topmost lucrative college degrees and is highly prized across the world.
+Law graduates also tend to do very well in fields such as business, journalism, and politics with both Barack Obama and Bill Clinton just two of the U.S presidents to have graduated with law degrees.
+Whether you decide to go into the law or to pursue a different path, the law is considered to be one of the topmost lucrative college degrees and is highly prized across the world.

 While the traditional path for an architecture student may be well defined, it brings with it profitable rewards with architects earning some of the best graduate salaries in the US.
 Despite architecture being a fairly one-way degree, nowadays some architecture graduates are choosing to apply their skills elsewhere, taking on graphic design jobs or jobs within technology companies helping to design new prototypes.

 Business majors earn on average $83,700 after graduating making it one of the top five most profitable degrees of all time.
 Business management degrees enable students to go into all manner of positions, ranging from analysts to managers and by adding on a Masters their prospects increase again.
 For those with a business mindset or who know that business is where they want to go, then a business management degree is hard to fault.